JeffLansing/spantreeorbits/README.md

 ## Example

-A simple example is presented on the [Getting Started](spantreeorbits.html) page.
+A simple example is presented on the [Get Started](articles/spantreeorbits.html) page.